In 1994, my senior high history class walked through the halls of Sydney’s Holocaust museum.

 At the entrance to the museum we were greeted by two elderly gentlemen.
 Both of whom warmly welcomed us, then introduced us to our tour guide.

-Afterwards we were slowly escorted throughout the building.
+Afterwards our tour began and we were slowly escorted through the building.

 Our guide would stop and allow us time to reflect on the photos, prison-camp clothing and other items of historical significance.